Selecting a Site for Livestock and Poultry Operations

 Dick Lee photo

-Animal manure storage structures must be located above the 25-year flood level.
-The U.S. Army Corps of Engineers can supply data on 25-year flood levels.
+Flood protection shall apply to new construction and to existing facilities undergoing major modification.
+The wastewater facility structures, electrical equipment, and mechanical equipment shall be protected from physical damage by no less than the 100-year flood elevation.
+The U.S. Army Corps of Engineers can supply data on 100-year flood levels.
 Additionally, the bottom of the storage structure must be located at least four feet above the water table.

 Slopes of 2 to 5 percent will usually provide surface drainage without erosion, depending on the soil type.
 A 5 percent minimum slope away from building foundations is recommended, and south slopes are preferred for livestock feeding areas.
 Buildings built on high ground can take advantage of natural slopes for drainage and to obtain a 2 percent minimum slope on conduits to lagoons.
 On slopes it may be necessary to divert surface runoff from facilities.
 It is advisable to build roads along ridges to take advantage of drainage and reduce snow drifts.